-Kisdon Fell is unusual in the northern Dales (and the better for it) due in part to it’s splendid isolation, steep sides and, bizarrely, lack of any official tracks to the summit.
+Kisdon Fell is unusual (and the better for it) in the northern Dales due to it’s splendid isolation, steep sides and, in addition, lack of any official tracks to the summit.
 The deep clefts of Angram, Straw Beck and the upper reaches of the River Swale itself contrive to leave a square block of deep limestone, gorged out by the glacier’s retreat, on which Kisdon sits.
-At 3 of the 4 corners of the fell are the quintessential Dales villages of Thwaite, Keld and Muker, all attractive with qualities that make them stand out.
+At three of the fourcorners of the fell are the quintessential Dales villages of Thwaite, Keld and Muker, all attractive with qualities that make them stand out.
 My favourite is Keld even though it is the only one that does not have a pub!

 I really enjoyed this circular, I had waited a long time to complete it and on a hot summer’s day discovered it encompassed all that is good on a Dales walk.
-Having got the steep climb out of the way quickly there is a rough, trackless 10 minutes to the summit (a Marilyn at 1635 feet), a steep descent and then a long stroll down the upper Swale with its small but picturesque waterfalls.
+Having climbed the steep slopes from Thwaite quickly there is a rough, trackless 10 minutes to the summit (a Marilyn at 1635 feet).
+This is followed by a steep descent and then a long stroll down the upper Swale with its small but picturesque waterfalls.
 Leaving Keld there are 2 options, the first takes to the west side of the river, the second follows a higher route on the bridleway to the east.
-I prefer the great views from the higher route to the East.
 A final tramp along part of the finely named Old Corpse Road (where they took bodies over to consecrated land on the west side of the fell) to Thwaite completes a great day out.

 The walk is enhanced in May and June when the hay meadows just to the north of Muker are at their best.

 Kisdon Fell from Thwaite is one of the best 20 walks in the Yorkshire Dales.